Lighthouse Friends Home Page

 On September 15, 1887, an entry in the keeper’s log marked the end of Lawrence’s term as keeper: “Edward D. Lawrence Keeper Wings Neck Light died September 15, 1887 been principle keeper at this station for the past 21 years.”

-Alfred B. Gifford, who was said to have been “practically in charge of the light for the past eight years” was appointed Lawrence’s replacement.
-Gifford’s wife, Carry, became his official assistant keeper.
+Alfred B. Gifford, who was Keeper Lawrence’s son-in-law and was said to have been “practically in charge of the light for the past eight years,” was appointed Lawrence’s replacement.
+Gifford’s wife, Carry, became his unofficial assistant keeper.
 Carry, or Caroline as she was named, was the daughter of Edward D. Lawrence.
-Alfred Gifford also remained keeper at Wing’s Neck until his demise.
+Alfred Gifford also remained keeper at Wings Neck until his demise.

 Edward D. Nickerson, a local undertaker, described the haunting scene he found after learning of Gifford’s death in October 1908: